marklogic/marklogic-ai-examples/rag-langchain-python/README.md

 To demonstrate this, you can run the `ask_word_query.py` module with any question.
-The module uses a custom langchain retriever that selects documents in the `ai-examples-content` MarkLogic database containing one or more of the words and then includes the top 10 most relevant documents in the request that it sends to Azure OpenAI.
+The module uses a custom langchain retriever that selects documents in the `ai-examples-content` MarkLogic database containing one or more of the words in the given question.
+It then includes the top 10 most relevant documents in the request that it sends to Azure OpenAI.
 For example:

     python ask_word_query.py "What disturbances has Jane Doe caused?"